As an Amazon Associate I earn from qualifying purchases.

 Easy Honey Mustard Pork Chops – Grilled Honey Mustard Pork Chop Recipe

 End of story.
-Don’t cook your pork over 155 degrees.
-For the love of juicy pork, please don’t over cook your pork chops.
+Don’t cook your pork over 150 degrees.
+For the love of juicy pork, please don’t overcook your pork chops.
 Pink in the middle is just fine.
 Ignore your mother’s cooking lessons.
 If grilling, grill over more indirect heat or on the outsides of the grill for about 7 minutes on each side.
 Again, use your meat thermometer.
-155. If baking, bake for 20-25 minutes on 350.
+150. If baking, bake for 20-25 minutes on 350.
 Check the temperature.
-Thickness can play a role on timing.
+Thickness can play a role in timing.
 Our chops were about one inch thick.
-DO NOT OVER COOK.
+DO NOT OVERCOOK.

 Easy Honey Mustard Pork Chops #HunkOfMeatMonday

 - salt and pepper

 - Mix together honey, mustard and Worcestershire sauce.

 - Season pork chops with salt and pepper.